 Most web hosting features can be boiled down to one big category:

 If solid uptime and speedy load times aren’t there, your site will always suffer.
 Period.

 I’m happy to report that DigitalOcean doesn’t just succeed in these areas, it excels.

 The industry average uptime for a cloud hosting service is 99.94%.

 DigitalOcean blows that out of the water (pun intended) with a whopping 99.99%.

 That ties Bluehost as our most reliable hosting uptime to date.
 We can’t oversell how amazing that is.
-Most of our top ten services come in around 99.96 or 99.98%.
+Most of our top ten services come in between 99.96% and 99.98% of uptime.

-Click here to find full uptime and load time statistics of last months
+Click here to find full uptime and load time statistics for the last months

 Average uptime since the beginning of 2018: